manahiyo831/RadioFieldAR/README.md

 But I hope to have this AR experience for many people.
 I released this app as alpha version.

+RF performance is depend on the RTL-SDR.
+Maybe meeasured value is not collect as absolute level.

 This is free software, please use it at your own risk.

 ## Required environment
 ### ・A smartphone that supports ARCORE.